Parking

 Safety:

 Even when cars are parked they can create a safety issue.
 They can impede visibility at intersections or block access to essential services such as fire hydrants.
-For the most part these issues are managed through the City’s Traffic and Highways Bylaw No 5000 and are enforced through ByLaw Services.
+For the most part these issues are managed through the City’s Traffic and Highways Bylaw No 5000 and are enforced through Bylaw Services.
 If these tools aren’t adequate to manage an issue, signage or more may be used to address and issue.

 Accessibility: